Academic Policy and Regulation Information

 - Continued probation; OR

-- Dismissal from the major.
+- Dismissal from the Major (See Academic Dismissal Policy).

 Students on probation may only enroll in graduate courses (5000-7000 level) that are part of the approved degree major requirements as specified in the Graduate Catalog.
 Students with a GPA below 3.00 for two consecutive semesters will be prevented from registering for courses without the permission of the College Dean.
 The College Dean will notify the Dean of the Office of Graduate Studies in cases of academic dismissal.
 To be readmitted, the student will need to reapply for admission, meeting the admission criteria in place at the time.